-Despite similarity in the frequency with which LLJs are detected as shown in Tables 3 and 4, the two criteria types (even in the least strict criteria group of 1 ms-1 fixed, 10% variable) identify a substantial number of different, distinct LLJ events.
-For the least stringent criteria group (lowest thresholds), of the total number of times that a LLJ is identified between the two criteria (the intersection of identified LLJ), the criteria extract different LLJ events 20% of the time (i.e. a LLJ is identified by one type of criterion but not the other).
+Despite similarity in the frequency with which LLJs are detected, as shown in Tables 3 and 4, the two criteria types (even in the least strict criteria group of 1 m s^{-1} fixed, 10% variable) identify a substantial number of different, distinct LLJ events.
+For the least stringent criteria group (lowest thresholds), of the total number of times that an LLJ is identified between the two criteria (the intersection of identified LLJ), the criteria extract different LLJ events 20% of the time (i.e., an LLJ is identified by one type of criterion but not the other).
 Thus, the relative frequency of disagreement is 20%.
-This relative frequency of disagreement increases to nearly 40% for the second criteria group (2 ms-1 fixed, 20% variable), in which the variable and fixed criteria identify different LLJ profiles 40% of the time (thus they identify the same hourly WS profiles as LLJs 60% of the time) (Figure 8).
-The frequency with which LLJs are identified by variable criteria but not by fixed, and vice versa, is relatively equal for the first three criteria groups.
-However, as threshold stringency increases (criteria groups 4 and 5), LLJs are more likely to be identified by fixed criteria than when the variable threshold is applied and the identified LLJ events become more dissimilar, with the two criteria identifying the same LLJ events only 10% of the time (Figure 8).
-These results indicate that the usage of varying LLJ definitions in literature (a fixed threshold only, or a fixed and variable threshold in tandem) potentially results in frequent identification of entirely different LLJ events.
-Results from this sensitivity study inform choice of criterion for the initial study; both criteria types are biased toward certain maximum LLJ speeds and choosing a criterion in the least strict group could result in LLJ wind speed profiles that are hardly differentiable from non-LLJ (as indicated by the lower shear displayed in jets extracted in criteria group 1).
-Further, criteria group 2 features definitions most relevant to previous studies, and the variable criterion chosen allows for analysis of LLJs that might have been previously undefined through usage of only a fixed criterion (as is common in previous literature).
+This relative frequency of disagreement increases to nearly 40% for the second criteria group (2 m s^{-1} fixed, 20% variable), in which the variable and fixed criteria identify different LLJ profiles 40% of the time (thus they iden-

-Fig 8. - Relative frequency of disagreement of LLJ identification between analyses using a fixed threshold and a variable threshold.
+Figure 8.
+Relative frequency of disagreement of LLJ identification between analyses using a fixed threshold and a variable threshold.
 In each criteria group, the variable and fixed thresholds are applied separately to the same hourly wind speed profiles to generate frequencies of LLJ identification for each type of threshold.
-Bars represent the proportion of LLJ identifications in which one criterion identifies a LLJ while the other does not (the relative disagreement in LLJ identification between fixed and variable criteria).
-Bars are shaded by the proportion of disagreements in which: a LLJ is identified by fixed criteria but not variable (black), a LLJ is identified by variable criteria but not fixed (green).
-Calculated from hourly output from single grid cell with highest LLJ frequency as indicated by the seasonal analysis (see Figure 1 for location).
+Bars represent the proportion of LLJ identifications in which one criterion identifies an LLJ while the other does not (the relative disagreement in LLJ identification between fixed and variable criteria).
+Bars are shaded by the proportion of disagreements in which an LLJ is identified by fixed criteria but not variable (black) and an LLJ is identified by variable criteria but not fixed (green).
+Calculated from hourly output from a single grid cell with the highest LLJ frequency as indicated by the seasonal analysis (see Fig. 1 for location).